-The overall aim is to improve behaviour, attendance, attitude to learning and concentration, in most cases.
+The overall aim is to improve behaviour, relationships, attendance, attitude to learning and concentration, in most cases….

 The focus is on aspirations not exams; causes not symptoms; action not reflection.

-The minimum number of girls on a Stardom programme is 12, the maximum 16.
+The minimum number of girls on a Stardom programme is 12, the maximum 20.
 A careful selection process is needed to ensure success.
 This is an intervention NOT a counselling programme.
 It is about raising aspirations, therefore, it is not wise to nominate girls with serious social/psychological problems already being managed by external agencies and school counselling services.
 One more talking therapy may be too much for them to process.

 40 children are kicked out of school every day in the UK.
 This is a 56% rise in pupils excluded over the past 3 years.
 78% of permanent exclusions have special needs and 63% of excluded kids are likely to end up in prison.

 Amelia was a participant on a Stardom programme in 2018/9 here is a little bit about her journey.